icopy-site/awesome/docs/awesome/awesome-salesforce.md

 * [Apex Chainable Batch](https://github.com/rsoesemann/apex-chainable-batch) - Apex Batches can be chained by calling the successor batch from the `finish()` method of the previous batch.
 But such hardcoding makes this model inflexible.
 It's hard to build the chain from outside, neighter from a central class nor on runtime dependant on business logic.

+* [Apex Test Kit](https://github.com/apexfarm/ApexTestKit) - Apex Test Kit can help generate massive sObject data for Apex test classes.
+It is can help establish arbitrary levels of many-to-one, one-to-many relationships, and also generate field values based on simple rules automatically.

 ### Developer Utilities